interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/installing.rst

 ::

-  java -jar interactivespaces-master-installer-x.y.z-standard.jar
+  java -jar interactivespaces-master-installer-x.y.z.jar

-where *x.y.z* is the version of the Interactive Spaces Master you are installing.
+where ``x.y.z`` is the version of the Interactive Spaces Master you are installing.

 For now just accept all of the default settings by clicking Next on the configuration page.